Red Scare: New Red Scare

-According to The New York Times, China's growing military and economic power has resulted in a "New Red Scare" in the United States.
+According to The New York Times in 2019, China's growing military and economic power has resulted in a "New Red Scare" in the United States.
 Both Democrats and Republicans have expressed anti-China sentiment.
 According to The Economist, the New Red Scare has caused the American and Chinese governments to "increasingly view Chinese students with suspicion" on American college campuses.

-The fourth iteration of the Committee on the Present Danger, a United States foreign policy interest group, was established on March 25, 2019, branding itself Committee on the Present Danger: China (CPDC).
+The fourth iteration of the Committee on the Present Danger, a United States foreign policy interest group, was established on 25 March 2019, branding itself Committee on the Present Danger: China (CPDC).
 The CPDC has been criticized as promoting a revival of Red Scare politics in the United States, and for its ties to conspiracy theorist Frank Gaffney and conservative activist Steve Bannon.
 David Skidmore, writing for The Diplomat, saw it as another instance of "adolescent hysteria" in American diplomacy, as another of the "fevered crusades [which] have produced some of the costliest mistakes in American foreign policy".
 Between 2000 and 2023, there were 224 reported instances of Chinese espionage directed at the United States.

+In 2026, scholars began to use the terms "New Red Scare" and "Third Red Scare" to refer to Donald Trump's recent campaign against his political opponents, most notably the Democratic Socialists of America and New York Mayor Zohran Mamdani.